 RCS service doesn’t use the same file formats as SMS or MMS.
 Besides the text transmission features, the messaging protocol allows users to send multiple data types such as pictures, video, location data, pdf. files, and even Microsoft Word documents.
 Customers can also complete transactions within the messages app.

-While it does have some security concerns (more on that later), one feature that a business will find valuable is sender verification.
+While it does have some security concerns, one feature that a business will find valuable is sender verification.
 With this system, any texts a business sends will have to be verified first.
 That way, customers won’t have to worry about being spammed by third parties pretending to be their favorite brands.
 When a message is sent, the recipient will see the verified sender’s information – not just the phone number.

 This system is very convenient for the average user, but how does it provide new opportunities for your business?